Emiliana Cruz: Tone workshops

 Cruz has organized a series of tone workshops.
 In 2012, the first of three summer workshops was held.
 Each workshop lasted ten days.
 The three workshops were taught by nine linguists from Mexican and US institutions, including Emiliana Cruz, Anthony C. Woodbury (University of Texas), Francisco Arellanes (Universidad Nacional Autonoma de Mexico), Eric Campbell (University of California, Santa Barbara), Christian DiCanio (State University of New York at Buffalo), Mario Chávez Peón (Centro de Investigaciones y Estudios Superiores en Antropología Social), Alice C. Harris (University of Massachusetts), John Kingston (University of Massachusetts), and Justin D. McIntosh (University of California, San Diego).

 At the workshops speakers of Otomanguean languages were provided with the linguistic tools for analyzing the tonal systems of their languages.
 Each workshop hosted fifty students from major Otomanguean groups, including Zapotecs, Mazatecs, Mixtecs, Triquis, Chinantecs, Me’phaas, Matlatzincas, and Chatinos.
 In the mornings, lectures covered the phonetics and phonology of tone, methods of tone discovery and analysis, and illustrative Otomanguean tone systems, while afternoons involved tutorials for students according to their level, followed by breakout gatherings for each of the language groups.
 The Chatino student group included speakers from seven Eastern Chatino varieties.
 The students were young people; most were literacy trainers in a federal program, the Instituto Nacional para la Educación de los Adultos.

 This was the first-ever workshop on tones for speakers of languages of the Otomanguean stock.
 Many of the students have continued to formally study the tonal systems of their native languages and some are producing pedagogical materials to teach with in local schools.

-Pedagogical Material Workshop
+Pedagogical material workshop

 Cruz organized a three-year workshop series for native speakers of Mexican indigenous languages.
 This series began in the summer of 2015 in Oaxaca City, on the topic of writing pedagogical grammars.
 This workshop was taught by Professor Luiz Amaral from the Hispanic Linguistics Program at the University of Massachusetts, who specializes in applied linguistics and language pedagogy.
 The making of pedagogical grammars in any language is a fundamental step toward scholarly research on that language.
 The workshop series aims to promote dialogue between the fields of linguistics, indigenous studies, and anthropology to produce grammatical and cultural information useful for speaker communities and to support the right of every speaker to understand the linguistic structure of their own language.